-- To build on the success of Taylor's by maximising the numbers of animals re-homed. - To assist with veterinary bills for pet owners on low incomes within a set budget. - To support the Inspectorate by taking in National RSPCA generated animals. - To increase fundraising revenue and responsibly manage expenditure. - To promote and maintain our charity shops in Dorchester, Bridport and Sherborne. - To consider and plan the future of our rehoming facilities.
+- To build on the success of Taylor's by maximising the numbers of animals re-homed. - To assist with veterinary bills for pet owners on low incomes within a set budget. - To support the Inspectorate by taking in National RSPCA generated animals. - To increase fundraising revenue and responsibly manage expenditure. - To promote and maximise the profits made by our charity shops in Bridport and Sherborne. - To seek to open a third charity shop to raise funds for the Branch. - To continually plan for the future of our rehoming facilities.